 Patty Duke, who was sadly no stranger to emotional turmoil, is very convincing in the fragile role of Francesca, who despite the uncertainty regarding her fate, remains brave and defiant while forming a close bond with Kathleen, who is played beautifully by Sian Barbara Allen.
 Rosemary Murphy is very assertive and ambiguous as Mrs. Kinsolving, who is pivotal to the film’s narrative while a late appearance by Richard Thomas in one of his first ‘creeper’ roles as Kenny, really raises the stakes for Francesca.

 VIDEO AND AUDIO

 Judging by the transfer, I think it’s safe to assume that Cinema Cult acquired the master used by Shout Factory, who debuted the obscure thriller on Blu-ray in 2016.
 It’s a very detailed 1.85:1 scan of the film with a lot of grain and image noise, which often tends to get a mixed reaction from fans and collectors, but I like how it preserves the film’s age while meeting the criterion of what defines high-definition.
-Sound is noticeably high in volume and with a slight hiss despite the being a Dolby 2.0 track, but much like aged looks, I appreciated the basic raw quality to the audio.
-English subtitles are not available, although Cinema Cult have brought back their signature menu screen, which unfortunately lacks a chapter selection, but chapter breaks are in place.
+Sound is noticeably high in volume and with a slight hiss despite the being a Dolby 2.0 track, but much like aged looks, I appreciated the basic raw quality of the audio.
+English subtitles are not available, although Cinema Cult has brought back their signature menu screen, which unfortunately lacks a chapter selection, but chapter breaks are in place.

 You’ll Like My Mother is a classic thriller in every sense of the word, although it doesn’t do much for the reputation of mothers-in-law.
 I really enjoyed it and while the weather is warming up, watching the film by an ambient gas-log fire made the experience all the more authentic.